codophilic/Learn-Java/OOPS.md

 - Here the method `makeSound` behavior is not decided during the compilation, because it depends on the object being called which is created during run-time.
 Example during compilation the `new Dog()` object is not created but when the program is execute, basically in the run-time the object is created.
 Thus depending on the object creation during run-time we will be able to determine the behavior of `makeSound()` method.
 This is called **Runtime Polymorphism or Dynamic Polymorphism Or Dynamic Method Dispatch**.
 - In the above example of `Animal` class, we did not created reference variable of `Dog` class or `Cat` class we created reference variable of its parent which is `Animal` class. **You use a reference variable of a superclass to refer to an object of a subclass**.
 For example, you can have a reference of type `Animal` pointing to an object of type `Dog`.
 - This behavior is called **Dynamic Method Dispatch**.
+- Dynamic method dispatch (also called **runtime polymorphism**) occurs when a method is called on a reference of a superclass (or interface), but the actual method that gets executed is the one in the object of the subclass at runtime.
 - Lets see the backend memory management for it.

 ![alt text](image-21.png)